Query Efficiency

 Use Predicates

-Hydrolix uses a unique indexing strategy, where by default columns are indexed (often, even metrics).
-This means that by using predicates (and predicate push-down) smaller amounts of data can be selected to be retrieved from the cloud storage mechanism.
+Hydrolix uses a unique indexing strategy, where all columns are indexed by default.
+This even includes columns considered metrics.
+Speed up your queries by using predicates (and predicate push-down) -- smaller amounts of data will be selected to be retrieved from cloud storage.

-To write fast queries, the more predicates ( where column = x etc) you can use the faster your query will be as it ensures only the data required to answer is actually retrieved from storage.
+The more predicates (e.g. where column = x) you can use, the faster your query will be, ensuring only the data required to answer is actually retrieved from storage.

 Allow Null Primary Key Query Results